baruchgu/NGINX_setup/README.md

 ---

 ## Project Overview
-Automated way to setup and configure NGINX Web server on Linux VMWare machine without manual steps ✅ check if Nginx is installed.
+Automated way to setup and configure NGINX Web server on Linux VMWare machine without manual steps.
+✅ check if Nginx is installed.
 If not - install
 ✅ setup user-directories
 ✅ setup virtual host domain with name gived by promt